sketchplugins/plugin-directory/README.md

 - [Drafta](https://github.com/fragmentlv/drafta), by Fragment: Export designs directly to Drafta
 - [Drake](https://github.com/okcoker/Drake-Sketch-Plugin), by Sean Coker: Sketch app plugin for generating dummy Drake content such as photos and lyrics.
 - [draw-and-render](https://github.com/nichenqin/draw-and-render-sketch-plugin), by nichenqin: A plugin to render canvas to sketch
+- [Dribbble](https://github.com/dribbble/dribbble-sketch), by Dribbble Holdings Ltd.: Share your creative process directly to the Dribbble community from within Sketch.
+- [Droplr](https://droplr.com/integrations/sketch/), by jimboroberts: Droplr for Sketch lets designers quickly and easily share their Artboards
 - [ds-automator-sketch-plugin](https://github.com/pavelneznanov/ds-automator-sketch-plugin), by Pavel Neznanov: Tools for automating designer work
 - [Duplicate to New Artboard](https://github.com/delighted/sketch-duplicate-to-new-artboard), by Delighted Inc.: Sketch plugin to duplicate the current selection(s) to new artboard(s).
 - [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.